 I have been in practice for five years and I already have too many stories like this to count: stories of how climate change is harming the health of the babies, children, teenagers, and families for whom I provide care.

-That’s why as we head toward the November 3rd election amid a time of both historic pandemic and historic partisanship, I worry we’re missing the continuously growing threat to our health that people often don’t quite see: changing climate.
+That’s why, as we head toward the November 3rd election amid a time of both historic pandemic and historic partisanship, I worry we’re missing the continuously growing threat to our health that people often don’t quite see: changing climate.

 In the last decade, we’ve seen more frequent and deadly wildfires in the West.
 We see worsening air quality and stronger tropical storms and hurricanes.
 More intense rain and sea level rise are causing historic flooding.
 We have threats to our ability to grow enough healthy food or access clean, safe water.
 All of these have a physical and mental health toll.